- Subject lines for 4th of July emails

 Yes, we are aware of the Memorial Day and of Veterans Day when we celebrate those who served and those who died for the freedom of the United States.
 But how can a country be independent without defenders?
 Make them feel honored and cherished!

-Promise the US Armed Forces that you will serve them some free champagne, or they are about to get extra 10% off to their existing discount.
+Promise the US Armed Forces that you will serve them some free champagne, or they are about to get an extra 10% off to their existing discount.